chuckcoughlin/redistrict-colorado/docs/user-guides.md

 maximum differential between party affiliations for a competitive district.
 15% is often taken to be a reasonable value .

 `County Crossings`
-This metric is simply a count of the times a district crosses county boundaries.
+This metric is tracks the number of countries that are split across districts.
+It is computed by tallying the number of counties contained or partially contained in a district and then subtracting the number of counties.
+We want this score to be minimized.
-The same metric could also use municipal boundaries.
+The same metric could be computed using municipal boundaries instead of counties.

 `Population Balance`
 The constitutionally-mandated purpose of redistricting is to balance the number of people within the districts.
 A measure of population balance is simply the standard deviation